py-why/causal-learn/docs/source/search_methods_index/Constraint-based causal discovery methods/CDNOD.rst

 Algorithm Introduction
 --------------------------------------

-Perform Peter-Clark algorithm for causal discovery on the augmented data set that captures the unobserved changing factors (CD-NOD, [1]_).
+Perform Peter-Clark algorithm for causal discovery on the augmented data set that captures the unobserved changing factors (CD-NOD [1]_).

 Usage